-- o units, Non-credit, Repeatable, 1 lec - NC, NDA - Strongly recommended that students have a CASAS score of 236-245 or be concurrently enrolled in VESL 361CE. - This is a foundational course in the Warehousing and Distribution program which supports students in a career in the supply chain workforce.
+- 0 units, Non-credit, No Grade Given, Repeatable, 1 lec, DE - NC, NDA - Strongly recommended that students have a CASAS score of 236-245 or be concurrently enrolled in VESL 361CE. - This is a foundational course in the Warehousing and Distribution program which supports students in a career in the supply chain workforce.
 This course introduces material handling equipment and information technology used to move, store, control, and protect products in warehouses and distribution centers.